 One of you can take the dog for a leisurely afternoon walk, another can bring the dog along for morning runs, and another can spend time playing games in the yard.

-Which brings us to another point: Gerberian Shepskies will gladly spend time indoors, but apartment life is unsuitable for them.
+Which brings us to another point: Gerberian Shepskies will gladly spend time indoors, but apartment life is not suitable for them.
 A yard will be in order.
 Nothing sprawling is necessary, but enough room for a dog to run around will be the ticket.

 Being in the small enclosed space of a room for too long can drag down their fitness and leave them bored, which might result in them chewing on anything from shoes to cables.